The Salvation Army in Australia: Twentieth century

 In February 1917 it was announced eight Australians and four New Zealanders constituting the Pioneer Missionary Contingent would leave for China.
 The first Salvation Army corps was established in then-Pekin.
 Contingent members found a bleak winter, high walls, crowds, and many challenges.
 Members wore clothing collars that bore the Chinese characters '救 世 軍' for 'Save World Army'.
 The contingent continued into the 1930s.

-Salvation Army captain Zara Dare (1886–1965) became the one of the first two female police officers in Queensland in 1931.
+Salvation Army captain Zara Dare (1886–1965) became one of the first two female police officers in Queensland in 1931.